WorkOfArtiz/alexr/README.md

-# alexr, a tiny lexer
+# Alexr, a tiny lexer

 Welcome to alexr (arthur's lexer), a tiny lexer that can be statically dumped into your program.